Hisyeo/Hisyeo.github.io/docs/words/ȷ/ȷık.md

 **Modifier**: (of) what

-Tamil என்ன eṉṉa /enːɐ/
+Majang ǯík /dʒɪk̚/

-*Dravidian Language Family*
+*Nilo-Saharan Language Family*